bitkub/bitkub-official-api-docs/websocket-api.md

 market.trade.\<symbol\>

 #### Description:
 The trade stream provides real-time data on matched orders.
-Each trade contains buy order id and sell order id which is unique by the order side (buy/sell) and symbol.
+Each trade contains buy order id and sell order id.
+Order id is unique by the order side (buy/sell) and symbol.

 #### Response:
 ```javascript